 You can also buy accessories for streaming via mobile phones and tablets such as microphones and audio adaptors that let you send external audio signals directly into the device.

 While you can broadcast a live stream using Facebook, Twitter or Instagram’s built-in apps, you will have more flexibility and control using an external program on your computer that sends live feeds to these platforms.
-Or you could try out one of the newer kids on the block, Twitch.
-Historically a platform for gamers it’s becoming more and popular with the music making kids too.

 One of the most commonly used free solutions for creating live streams is OBS.
 It allows you to overlay text and graphics, combine different sound and audio sources, balance the volume levels and create other effects.
 It’s easy to use and there are plenty of how-to guides online.